3manuek/3manuek/content/about/about.md

 | Develop engineering tools to ensure seamless operation and maximum efficiency.|

-> I was the founder of [ViaDB](https://viadb.ar), specialized in
-> consultancy and tool development for Open Source Databases, using a variety of programming languages
-> including Go, Python, and Bash. _The shop has been closed its operations in 2023 due to relocation_.

 > Committed to my principles and values drives my work, and I collaborate
 > with Argentinian non-profit organizations such as [Apolo Foundation](https://fundacionapolo.org),
 > [Oportunidades Foundation](https://oportunidades.org.ar) among others to develop and support